Elimuswift/sms/readme.md

 <a id="docs-send-sms"></a>
 #### Sending an SMS

-With eerything set up the right way sending an SMS notification would be as simple as:
+With everything set up the right way sending an SMS notification would be as simple as:

 ```php